Medical Assisting

 Jessica Balladares, M.Ed., RMA, RPT, AHI

-Director of Medical Assisting, Phlebotomy, and Community Health Worker
+Academic Program Director Medical Assisting, Phlebotomy, Community Health Worker

 Cahalan Fiddes